dirkwhoffmann/vAmigaTS/Agnus/DDF/README.md

 #### ddf1

-DDFSTRT is incremented continously.
+DDFSTRT is incremented continously at the end of certain rasterlines.
 DDFSTOP is aligned at $D0 and not changing.

+#### ddf1b

+DDFSTRT is incremented continously at the beginning of certain rasterlines.
+DDFSTOP is aligned at $D0 and not changing.

 #### ddf1m

-DDFSTRT is incremented continously.
+DDFSTRT is incremented continously at the end of certain rasterlines.
 DDFSTOP is misaligned at $D3 and not changing.

 #### ddf2